nsaishiva18/devops-cloud-interview-guide/06-terraform/01-for_each-vs-for.md

 Key takeaways

-    for_each → use when you need Terraform to create N physical resources.
+`for_each` → use when you need Terraform to create N physical resources.

+- It is used to create multiple resources bases on map or set input.(Controls resource execution)

-    for → use when you need a derived list or map for arguments or outputs.
+`for` → use when you need a derived list or map for arguments or outputs.

+- It is used to transform or generate values for map or list types.(Data Transformation)

     They complement each other: you might build a map with for, then pass it to for_each for scalable resource creation.